Differentiable latent structure discovery for interpretable forecasting in clinical time series

 \section{Discussion}

 We developed StructGP, a process-convolution model with an inter-task differentiable graphical structure, and LP-StructGP, an extension that embeds inter-subject latent pathways directly within the covariance.
 StructGP enables learning a shared, ordered dependency structure across time series in a differentiable manner, enhancing forecasting performance as the number of time series increases.
-LP-StructGP identifies latent trajectory motifs shared across patient subgroups, yielding more accurate long-horizon forecasts.
-In realistic simulations, both the inter-task graph and pathway assignments were reliably identifiable from data.
-On a MIMIC-IV septic shock cohort, incorporating structure became increasingly valuable with higher task dimensionality, improving both error and calibration; over longer horizons, latent pathways further enhanced creatinine and norepinephrine forecasts and coverage.
-On the PhysioNet Challenge, StructGP achieved accuracy close to the current state of the art while maintaining calibrated uncertainty.
+LP-StructGP learns latent trajectory motifs shared across patient subgroups, yielding more accurate long-horizon forecasts.
+We further establish population identifiability of the ordered StructGP graph from the marginal likelihood under the stated assumptions.
+For LP-StructGP, the shared ordered inter-task graph is identifiable when the subject-level pathway filters are held fixed.
+The simulations provide evidence that the learning procedure can recover the inter-task graph and latent-pathway assignments under correct model specification and sufficiently large cohorts.
+Recovery deteriorated when uniform sampling was replaced by empirical MIMIC-IV-derived observation schedules, illustrating the effect of sparse and uneven measurement designs.
+On a MIMIC-IV septic shock cohort, incorporating structure became increasingly valuable with higher task dimensionality, improving both error and calibration; over longer horizons, latent pathways further enhanced creatinine forecasts and global coverage.
+On the PhysioNet Challenge, StructGP achieved accuracy close to the current state of the art.
 Together, these contributions support interpretable and transparent transfer across tasks and patients, advancing an uncertainty-aware, self-supervised structure learning framework for medium-sized, noisy clinical datasets.

-As shown in Figure~\ref{fig:sim_tsm}, the proposed models accurately recovered the underlying graph structure—even in the presence of latent pathways—with as few as approximately 1{,}000 subjects.
-Although the simulated graphs were relatively small (10 nodes) and sparse (mean degree of~2, i.e., on average two incoming or outgoing edges per node), this represents a notable result given that observations were irregularly sampled, and that the models were internally standardized—preventing them from exploiting scale information to recover variable ordering.
-In addition, the latent pathway (cluster) assignments were jointly recovered with high reliability.